 - 273 practitioners trained in Early Help: Practice and Process - 496 e-workbooks were completed across a range of awareness topics including safeguarding, child criminal and child sexual exploitation and female genital mutilation.
 In quarter 3, 2022/23, a new early help e-workbook was published - 298 Designated Safeguarding Leads and school pastoral staff have attended the quarterly Designated Safeguarding Leads briefings and have been trained in early help, private fostering, Prevent and supporting the education of children in need and those on child protection plans.
-A - Designated Safeguarding Leads Conference was also held in July 2022 at which workshops focussed on domestic abuse, early help, - a safeguarding policies and emotional wellbeing - A new early help forum was established in 2022/23 and 141 partnership staff undertaking early help have attended.
+A Designated Safeguarding Leads Conference was also held in July 2022 at which workshops focussed on domestic abuse, early help, safeguarding policies and emotional wellbeing - 184 Designated Safeguarding Leads from early years settings have attended the quarterly forum and have had briefings on domestic abuse, information sharing, early help and identifying injuries in babies and young children - A new early help forum was established in 2022/23 and 141 partnership staff undertaking early help have attended.
 Bespoke briefings have been provided on mental health, housing related support and SENDIASS - 7 minute briefings, special edition newsletters and briefings have been used to communicate learning to frontline practitioners - New resources for school staff have been published including additional 2 minute briefings on topics such as neglect, prevent, coercive control and early help and a CPD PowerPoint focussed on the changes to Keeping Children Safe in Education - The Children's MARS team have supported a number of Humber-wide Domestic Abuse Learning Events throughout 2022.
 5 sessions were held with a total of 1679 attendees present from across the Humber region who heard the experiences of Luke and Ryan Hart from CoCo awareness and watched a production of 'Mockingbird High' from Certain Curtain Theatre Company - National and regional online webinars and training courses have been promoted through the Children's MARS communications channels on a range of subjects including drug and alcohol misuse, online harm, child exploitation and child abuse linked to faith and belief - Through the Yorkshire and Humber Multi-Agency Safeguarding Trainer's Group, a series of webinars have taken place throughout the year including: - 'Ey Up, Dad!
 Engaging with men in children's lives' Sessions included presentations from the Lead Reviewer of 'The Myth of Invisible Men' national Child Safeguarding Practice Review Panel's report, Dad Matters UK and Sheffield Parenting Hub - 'Professional Curiosity' Sessions included presentations on the importance of professional curiosity, supervising a professionally curious workforce, professional curiosity in the digital world and disrupting perpetrators through a professionally curious multi-agency approach